 Morro de Castelo Branco

-Morro de Castelo Branco is associated with the central volcano of Faial Caldera and forms a peninsula, connected to the island by an isthmus.
+Morro de Castelo Branco is associated with the central volcano of Caldeira do Faial (caldera) and forms a peninsula, connected to the island by an isthmus.
 It is a trachytic dome which high-viscosity lavas did not flow easily and accumulated over the vent, forming this dome-shaped structure.
 The dome displays vertical rocky cliffs affected by marine erosion, and the trachytic rock is greatly altered, hence the typical whitish colour and the name of Castelo Branco (white castle).

 It is a nesting habitat for birds with protection status, namely the Calonectris borealis that settles in this place between March and October, the Puffinus lherminieri baroli and the Sterna hirundo.
 It is a sighting site for protected marine fauna such as the Delphinus delphis, the Tursiops truncatus and the Caretta caretta.
 Regarding flora stands out the endemic species Erica azorica.